- A tremendous value – one of the least expensive 50 pint dehumidifiers we’ve tested thus far

 LED Display Clarity

-The hOmeLabs 9 gallon dehumidifier’s control panel looks and feels very similar to that of the FFAD7033R1’s predecessor, the FAD704DWD.
-In other words it is not as good as the FFAD7033R1’s control panel.
-While the FFAD7033R1 has a very sleekly designed control panel with a very high quality LED display the hOmeLabs unit has a more primitively styled control panel with a much lower quality LED display.
+The hOmeLabs dehumidifier’s control panel looks and feels very similar to that of most other units on the market.
+Unfortunately, this means that it is not as good as the FFAD5033W1’s control panel.
+While the FFAD5033W1 has a very sleekly designed control panel with a higher quality LED display, the hOmeLabs unit has a more primitively styled control panel with a lower quality LED display.

 Both Frigidaire and hOmeLabs units are very easy to setup and program.

 The hOmeLabs’ air filter is permanently glued to its grille.
 You simply remove its grille to clean its filter.
 With the Frigidaire you still remove its grille to access its filter, but the filter is a separate part that you unclip from the grille before cleaning it.

 All hOmeLabs dehumidifiers have the same well written, well organized, and well-illustrated manual.

 Both the hOmeLabs 4,500 sq. ft.
 (50 pint) and 3,500 sq. ft.
 (35 pint) units have the same capacity water tank – 1.6 gallons or 12.8 pints.
 The Frigidaire FFAD5033W1has a much larger 16.9 pint water tank.

 Also of note is the fact that the FFAD5033W1’s tank features a plastic piece that extends over most of the top of the tank.
 This plastic piece is there to prevent water from splashing out of the tank every time you remove the tank to empty and replace it.
 The hOmeLabs unit’s water tank does not offer this same functionality.